James Bond 007: Light of My Death

-Light of My Death is a 1993 spy comic book featuring Ian Fleming's secret agent, James Bond in the central role of the plot, written by Das Petrou and illustrated by John Watkiss.
+Light of My Death is a 1993 spy comic book featuring Ian Fleming's secret agent, James Bond, in the central role of the plot, written by Das Petrou and illustrated by John Watkiss.
 It was published by Dark Horse Comics in issues #8-11 of Dark Horse Comics.
 It includes the return of a Bond girl from a Fleming novel, Tatiana Romanova from From Russia, with Love (1957).

 Plot

-The story begins at the French Alps where a British Intelligence agent, Dennis Rogers, was sent to rendezvous with a Swiss Banker, investigating the eastern trade corporation and its links to a man called Lewis Loizou using its funds to run an arms dealing business.
-But, before the banker could unveil more, the gondola they were situated in is cut-off from its cable by a laser beam in the employ of a mysterious assassin and they both fall down the valley to their deaths.
+The story begins at the French Alps where a British intelligence agent, Dennis Rogers, was sent to rendezvous with a Swiss banker, investigating the eastern trade corporation and its links to a man called Lewis Loizou using its funds to run an arms dealing business.
+But, before the banker could unveil more, the gondola they are in is cut off from its cable by a laser beam in the employ of a mysterious assassin and they both fall down the valley to their deaths.

 James Bond is sent to France on behalf of the fallen operative formerly assigned to the case to resume the investigation where he meets up with the local MI6 station chief, Commander Rattray, who informs him that the suspects behind the scheme and the murder of Rogers at the Alps points at the Soviets, covering the tracks of their own man, assuming to be Loizou and his connections with an agricultural corporation based in Hong Kong when financial irregularities had captured the attentions of several people.
 Bond decides to examine the crime scene, first, where the cable car landed and the two men from the incident ended up killed, only to be soon chased by a black ops Soviet assassin unit force on skis and be saved by Tatiana Romanova right on time, who herself has been reinstated as a KGB operative after the confusing events regarding the Lektor case a few years back.
 007 is told by Tatiana that her people are as puzzled as the British are, hence she is assigned to investigate the death of a Swiss Banker who was revealed to be the keeper of KGB's foreign currency reserve.